Walney Road Widening and Bridge Replacement

 Project at a Glance

-A Categorical Exclusion (CE), National Environmental Policy Act document, has been prepared to evaluate the environmental impacts of replacing and widening the 70-foot-long Walney Road bridge over Flatlick Branch in Fairfax County.
+A Categorical Exclusion (CE), National Environmental Policy Act document, has been prepared to evaluate the environmental impacts of replacing and widening the 85-foot-long Walney Road bridge over Flatlick Branch in Fairfax County.

 The CE is available for your review and comment at the VDOT Northern Virginia District Office located at 4975 Alliance Drive, Fairfax, Virginia, 22030.
 Please call ahead at 800-FOR-ROAD (800-367-7623) or TTTY/TD 711 to ensure the availability of appropriate personnel to answer your questions.

-Please view this project page for proposed bridge plans, CE and Documentation of FHWA Review.
+The proposed bridge plans, CE and Documentation of FHWA Review can be viewed below under "Resources."

 About the Project

-This project will replace and widen the 70-foot-long Walney Road bridge over Flatlick Branch in Fairfax County.
+The project will also replace and widen the 85-foot-long Walney Road bridge over Flatlick Branch in Fairfax County.
 Walney Road will keep two 12-foot travel lanes in each direction, and will be widened to include five-foot bike lanes on both the north and southbound lanes, as well as a sidewalk on the west side and a shared-use path on the east side.

 The Walney Road bridge was built in 1980 and is now functionally obsolete.
 The road carries more than 21,000 vehicles a day.